MicrosoftDocs/architecture-center/docs/example-scenario/data/sql-managed-instance-cmk-content.md

 When it comes to managing your TDE keys, scaling isn't a concern.
 The request size and frequency are so small that you won't need to scale.

 ### Security
 The biggest security consideration is ensuring you keep your TDE wrapper key safe and always available to SQL Managed Instances.
-Losing a key is disastrous.
-Microsoft recommends that you use service-managed keys so that you don't have to worry about losing keys.
+Any database encrypted via TDE is inaccessible if it can't access the required key in Key Vault.
+If you use service-managed keys, you don't have to worry about this consideration.

 ### Resiliency
 Each SQL managed instance is configured to use two key vaults.
 If the SQL Managed Instance primary TDE key is unavailable or inaccessible, the instance will attempt to find a key with a matching thumbprint in the secondary key vault.